Secodis/TSS-WEB/README.md

 This is the official site of TSS-WEB, an open security requirement framework for web-based applications and services.
 All requirements here are based on common standards and best practices, including those from [OWASP](https://www.owasp.org), [Microsoft](https://www.microsoft.com), [NIST](https://www.nist.gov), [SAFECode](https://www.safecode.org) and [ISO/IEC](https://www.iso.org).

 Note that this project and its content is provided "as-is" without any guarantees.
-The information and views expressed are subject to change without notice.
+The framework is subject to change without notice.
 You assume all risks associated with using this content.

 # Purpose